jeremypruitt/learnings/leetcode/1302-DeepestLeavesSum.md

 # 1302 - Deepest Leaves Sum

+### Details

 | Key | Value |
 | --- | ----- |
 | Link | https://leetcode.com/problems/deepest-leaves-sum/
 | Language | Python 3
 | Runtime | 233 ms, faster than 79.40% of Python3 online submissions for Deepest Leaves Sum
 | Memory Usage | 17.8 MB, less than 66.46% of Python3 online submissions for Deepest Leaves Sum
+| Datastructures | deque OR list/queue
+| Algorithms | DFS OR BFS

+### Procedure

+1. Create queue for next level and add the root node to it
+2. While the queue contains item(s)...
+   3. Set this level to the current content of next_level
+   4. Reset next level to empty queue
+   5. For every node in the this current level
+      1. If there's a left node then add it the queue for next level
+      2. If there's a left node then add it the queue for next level
+3. Return the sum of all node values in this level (the last level)

+### Code

 ```python
 # Definition for a binary tree node.